cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Benefits-Pregnant-Versus-PostPartum-/README.md

 * In Google Sheets, import each .csv file into three separate sheets (as tabs) ("Pregnant_Women_Participation", "Postpartum_Women_Participation", and "Total_Number_of_Participants") and group together the data based on year.
 There should be a color-coded system for each year in each sheet (e.g. green for 2013, purple for 2014, yellow for 2015, and blue for 2016).
 All years' data on annual participation are color-coded in pink.
 * My data is limited to the years (2013-2016) because those were the only years the data is available.
 The time frame for each year begins on October 1st and ends on September 1st of the following year.
 - In other words, 'Average Participation 10/12-09/13' refers to the year 2013, 'Average Participation 10/13-09/14' refers to the year 2014, 'Average Participation 10/14-09/15' refers to the year 2015, and  'Average Participation 10/15-09/16' refers to the year 2016.
 For clarification purposes, the '00/00' format refers to month and year.
-## Analysis 1 ...
-Question: Which year saw the highest overall average WIC participation (across all State agencies/Indian tribal organizations) among pregnant women?
+## Analysis Question 1: Which year saw the highest overall average WIC participation (across all State agencies/Indian tribal organizations) among pregnant women?
 Which year was the lowest?
 ### Step-By-Step Solution:
 1. Create a pivot table utilizing the 'pregnant 2013-2016' sheet which reflects 'Pregnant_Woman_Participation' data from 2013-2016.
 2. Add 'State Agency or Indian Tribal Organization' to a row.